 Table of Contents

-Kansai International Airport by Train
+Kansai Airport to Osaka by Train

 Osaka is a vast city which has multiple train stations.
 Depending on where you need to go, can take a train from Kansai Airport to Osaka Station, Namba Station, Tennoji Station or Shin-Osaka Station.
 Here are the lines you can use to get to Osaka: